 How Supply Chain Issues Can Affect Your Trucking Business’s Liability

-The $700 billion trucking industry in the United States is essential to the economy and the supply chain.
-However, disruptions in the supply chain can both impact your trucking business’s operations and liability.
-Shutdowns as a result of the COVID-19 pandemic have led to various supply chain issues and highlighted resiliency gaps and risks for several organizations.
+The trucking industry contributed $611.5 billion to U.S. GDP in 2023.
+Trucking is essential to the economy and the supply chain.
+However, disruptions in the supply chain can impact your trucking business’s operations and liability.

 As a trucking business owner, you should understand the causes behind these widespread supply chain issues, how delays in the supply chain can leave your business liable, and how you can manage risk and reduce liability.